 Employment with the University will require successful completion of background check(s) in accordance with University policies.

-Penn State is an equal opportunity, affirmative action employer, and is committed to providing employment opportunities to all qualified applications without regards to race, color, religion, age, sex, sexual orientation, gender identify, national origin, disability or protected veteran status.
+Penn State is an equal opportunity, affirmative action employer, and is committed to providing employment opportunities to all qualified applications without regard to race, color, religion, age, sex, sexual orientation, gender identity, national origin, disability or protected veteran status.
 If you are unable to use our online application process due to an impairment or disability, please contact 814-865-1473.